Tattooed Teenage Alien Fighters from Beverly Hills: Synopsis

 They frequently could be seen in the Cafe Maison coffee shop at which Drew worked as a waitress and cashier.
 Drew's aunt, a famous soap opera actress named Nicole Nash, once attempted to purchase the coffee house, but decided against it after running into various issues planning a party there (though the issues were all excuses made by the Sentinels, trying to keep her away from a bomb sent by Emperor Gorganus).

 One difference between the two shows is that in this show, people noted they were missing.
 When Drew's aunt confronted her and Drew revealed her secret, she brought her to a psychiatrist to help with her "delusions".
 It also differed from similar shows in that the heroes were not good friends and in that they sometimes had trouble getting along.

 The show also featured at least one episode that made a jab at the "monster of the day" convention by showing how tactically unsound the practice is for conquering a planet.
 Emperor Gorganus went on vacation in that episode and his unintelligent pet purple bird Lechner tried to conquer Earth in his absence.
 Lechner's inexperience with the computer systems causes him to send and recall the monster repeatedly, confusing Nimbar to the point of mental regression and nearly winning the day.

 The Galactic Sentinels must not reveal their true identity to anyone.
 In the event that someone happens to follow them through a power portal, they will end up being subjected to the Memory Fader once the monster that Emperor Gorganus sends is defeated.
+Unlike Power Rangers, not even the main villain knew the identity of the sentinels.
+Several episodes had the sentinels trying to prevent Gorganus from learning their identities.